How to thicken and sweeten teriyaki sauce | Best ingredient options

 Many people like to make teriyaki sauce from scratch but don’t know how to thicken and sweeten the sauce.

-If you want a thicker teriyaki sauce, your go-to ingredient is cornstarch, while honey adds extra sweetness to your homemade sauce and many use it to sweeten their store-bought sauces as well.
+If you want a thicker teriyaki sauce, your go-to ingredient is cornstarch, while honey adds extra sweetness to your homemade teriyaki sauce and many use it to sweeten their store-bought sauces as well.

 In this post, I’m sharing several methods to thicken and sweeten both homemade and bottled teriyaki sauce to make it taste better.

 - 3 How to sweeten store-bought teriyaki sauce

 - 4 Why is thick teriyaki sauce so popular?

 - 5 How to make your own (better) Kikkoman teriyaki sauce

 - 6 Get sweeter and thicker teriyaki sauce

 If you only need to make the teriyaki sauce slightly thicker, then simply cook it for a longer time.
 This can thicken it up.